-Manchester United were beaten 2-0 by Everton on Sunday and the England striker was disappointed with his side's display during the Goodison Park defeat
+The Red Devils suffered defeat to the Toffees on Sunday and the England striker was disappointed with his side's display throughout the game

 The soon-to-be-deposed Premier League champions were poor at Goodison Park, as first-half goals from Leighton Baines and Kevin Mirallas saw Everton make it eight wins from their last nine matches.

 |MAN UNITED LATEST